Dental disease is the most common disease in dogs and cats.

 Keeping your pet healthy from toe to tooth shows the world how much you love them.
 The best way to keep your pet in tiptop shape is to schedule your pet’s yearly checkup with us.
 We’re committed to your pet’s well being every step of the way.
 (Because we love them too!)

-At this site, you will find information about our staff, our services and an extensive Pet Medical Library for you to search for additional pet health care information.
+At this site, you will find information about our team, our services and an extensive Pet Information Library for you to search for additional pet health care information.

 Please contact us at (580) 255-4200 for any of your pet health care needs.